Rain Therapeutics Announces Completion of Enrollment in Phase 3 MANTRA Trial for Milademetan in Liposarcoma

 The MANTRA trial is evaluating milademetan compared to an approved standard of care in patients with well-differentiated / dedifferentiated (WD/DD) liposarcoma (LPS) that have progressed on at least one prior systemic therapy including an anthracycline.
 MANTRA is an event-driven trial with progression-free survival (PFS) as the primary endpoint, which will be analyzed upon reaching 105 events.
 The MANTRA trial is powered to show a doubling of PFS versus the standard of care.

-"We are excited to have achieved a milestone in our milademetan clinical program.
-We believe the rapid enrollment in MANTRA reflects a patient population in LPS that may be larger than expected, and that exhibits a significant unmet medical need,” said Avanish Vellanki, co-founder and chief executive officer of Rain.
+"We are excited to have achieved a milestone in our milademetan clinical program and believe the rapid enrollment in MANTRA reflects the significant unmet need in patients with liposarcoma,” said Avanish Vellanki, co-founder and chief executive officer of Rain.
+“With a cash runway into the second quarter of 2024, we view Rain and the milademetan clinical program to be well-funded."

 About MANTRA Trial